What Can Help

-There isn’t one solution, but there are effective ways to reduce and manage BFRBs.
+There isn’t one solution, but there are effective ways to reduce and manage BFRBs while building a more accepting relationship with them.

 Change doesn’t come from willpower alone.
-It comes from understanding patterns and learning what works for you.
+It comes from understanding patterns, self-compassion, and learning what works for you.

 Building Awareness